 To understand exactly what the issue is here, it's essential that we understand what the structure of the Federal Reserve actually looks like.

-The Federal Reserve is run by their board of governors, each of whom is appointed by the President of the United States, who are then required to be confirmed by the Senate.
+The Federal Reserve is run by their Board of Governors, each of whom is appointed by the President of the United States, who are then required to be confirmed by the Senate.

-They serve terms and can be reappointed or not, so on a very basic level, they're accountable to the government.
+So, on a very basic level, they're accountable to the government.

 It's not a feature of any private company in this country that they would have that sort of structure.

-Each of the 12 Federal Reserve Banks are owned, in quotes, by commercial banks in the region they're located in.
+Each of the 12 Federal Reserve banks are owned, in quotes, by commercial banks in the region they're located in.

-Basically, they're stockholders in these Federal Reserve Banks.
+Basically, they're stockholders in these Federal Reserve banks.

 According to Investopedia, quote, an important distinction to make is that while these member banks are considered owners of the Fed, they don't have many of the usual rights of stockholders.